alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/README.md

 * return,
 * and user autonomy.

-These terms are not decorative.

-They are operational categories.
+These terms are operational categories.

 They name what must be preserved, what must not be collapsed, and what failure looks like when a system drifts away from the documented line.